 Council must create a policy to review and go over the risk of fraud as part of its review of other risks.
-This policy must state that the First Nation must report and document any activities that may lead to the risk of the following:
+This policy must state that the First Nation must report and document any activities that may lead to the risk of fraud to the First Nation.